google/synergyfinderengineered/README.md

 This project is a fork of the 'synergyfinder' project, available in github at https://github.com/hly89/synergyfinder, and also available in BioConductor.
 The code here was originally offered as a patch to the main project, with some code clean-up, bug fixes, and unit tests.
-The patch proved difficult to complete, (in fact a fork was specifically suggested) so the code is offered here instead.
+The patch proved difficult to complete (in fact a fork was specifically suggested by the institution that maintains the original project), so the code is offered here instead.

 SUMMARY